 Arguably, this is the most important technique to drive traffic to your site.
 You have to give people a reason to visit; something magnetic they can’t help but explore.

-Use your website as a home base for content that resonates with your audience.
+Use your site as a home base for content that resonates with your audience.
 Tell stories about your cause, educate people about your mission, and highlight supporters, donors, and volunteers.
-This could take the form of articles, video, podcast episodes, image collages, or anything else that makes sense for your brand.
+This can be in the form of articles, videos, podcasts, image collages, or anything else that makes sense for your organization.

 2. Optimize Your Website Content

-Your website content is a powerful tool to bring traffic to your website, but only if it’s optimized for Google.
+Your content is a powerful tool to bring traffic to your site, but only if it’s optimized for Google.
 If Google doesn’t think your site is valuable, it won’t display it on its search result pages.
 So it’s important to practice smart SEO.

-SEO (or search engine optimization) is the practice of optimizing your pages for Google.
-This means using keywords appropriately, building the proper links, adding rich media (like images and video), and getting all of your website’s technical details right.
+SEO (Search Engine Optimization) is the practice of optimizing your pages for Google.
+This means using keywords appropriately, building the proper links, adding rich media, like images and video, and getting all of your site’s technical details right.

 Which pages should you optimize?
-All of them, but most importantly the pages you expect to bring in outside traffic, such as your blog content.
-You want searchers to find these pages so they visit your website.
+All of them, but most importantly the pages you expect to bring in outside traffic, such as your blog content and your donation form landing pages.
+You want users to be able to easily find these pages.

-There are plenty of tools you can use to quickly create your own donation pages from templates, but these products have several drawbacks.
+There are plenty of tools and platforms you can use to quickly create your own donation pages from templates, but these products have several drawbacks.

 - You’re usually stuck with their template.

-- They take a portion of whatever you collect (larger than a normal processing fee).
+- They take a portion of whatever you collect, which is usually larger than a normal processing fee.